WasmEdge/WasmEdge/docs/book/en/src/dev/rust/networking.md

-# Networking sockets
+# Simple networking sockets

 The [wasmedge_wasi_socket](https://github.com/second-state/wasmedge_wasi_socket) crate enables Rust developers to create networking applications and compile them into WebAssembly for WasmEdge Runtime.
+One of the key features of WasmEdge is that it supports non-blocking sockets.
+That allows even a single threaded WASM application to handle concurrent network requests.
+For example, while the program is waiting for data to stream in from one connection, it can start or handle another connection.

+In this chapter, we will start with simple HTTP client and server examples.
+Then [in the next chapter](networking-nonblocking.md), we will cover the more complex non-blocking examples.

-## The HTTP client example
+## An HTTP client example

 The [source code](https://github.com/second-state/wasmedge_wasi_socket/tree/main/examples/http_client) for the HTTP client is available as follows.